Alpecin–Premier Tech

-Alpecin–Deceuninck is a UCI WorldTeam cycling team that is based in Belgium.
+Alpecin–Premier Tech is a UCI WorldTeam cycling team that is based in Belgium.
 It competes both in the road and cyclo-cross seasons.
 The leaders of the team have in the past been cyclo-cross world champion Niels Albert, Philipp Walsleben and Radomír Šimůnek.
 The team's current lead rider is the cyclocross and road world champion and multiple monuments winner Mathieu van der Poel.